Certified nurse midwives in Virginia

 What if I need to be induced or decide I want pain medication while using a midwife?

-CNMs are able to provide induction services or augmentation of labor if necessary.
-Additionally, CNMs know that every labor experience and woman is unique, and they will continue to support you if you choose to receive pain medication.
+If necessary, CNMs can provide induction services such as augmentation of labor, which is the process of stimulating the uterus to increase the frequency, duration and intensity of contractions after the onset of spontaneous labor.
+Additionally, CNMs know that every labor experience and parent is unique, and they will continue to support you if you choose to receive pain medication.

 What happens if I am using a midwife but have a complication during my birth?